bencoveney/learning-assembly/ltpwa/functions.md

 - The ABI allows `%rdx` to be used.
 - `%rax` can be a pointer to memory containing multiple values.
 - A pointer to memory can be passed as a parameter, which the function can populate.

+If the return value is a floating-point number, it will be returned in `%xmm0`

 ### Aligning the Stack